olgam4/articles/process/mob/README.md

 It is known that code reviews don't always add as much value as you think they do.
 Well yes, you do have incredibly good eyesight: fixing typos right and left like there's no tomorrow...
 But if the Pull Request you're working on is 1000+ lines long...Are you really catching that sneaky security problem at like `654`?
 If you are, don't be shy to send me your resume.
 Some solutions to that problem is to limit `PR` to some line maximum, splitting them into meaningful commits et cetera.
 Another awesome solution is to have everyone reading the code as it is written.
 Every developer is familiar with it because, well, they've worked on it, and you can still use the solutions talked about earlier.
 Change Driver every Pomodoro-timelapse.
 Split your work into simple commits.
 Do all of it, but as a team.

-In the end, you don’t have to integrate and merge your work, because it has been merged at the same time that it has been written.
+In the end, you don’t have to integrate and merge your work because it has been merged at the same time that it has been written.
 Everybody’s work is in there, so you don’t need to review and learn about what your coworker has done: you’ve done it too.
 Double-checking yourselves may be a good idea, but test pipelines are made for that.
 So be gone are the hours and hours of tedious code reviews!

-### Its downfalls
+### Its Downfalls

 No solution is perfect, so let's talk about some of the problems people working with it have talked about or some of the things you might think will be a problem for you and your team.